orgua/shepherd_v2_planning/26_improve_sw_pru.rst

     - unit-test critical parts (add from teensy project)
     - demystify magic numbers
     - control loop should be faster than 100 kHz, to handle sudden TX-Spikes, depending on local-input-capacitance and pwr-consumption of target-board
+        - adc/dac transfer could happen simultaneously with 17 MHz, so data is read, control is calculated and written on next tick
     - find a better name
     - allow freezing energy in capacitor

 Code Questions